-8.3.1.1 Power Management Software
+8.1.1 The Power Management Software

-Lustre failover requires power control and management capability to verify that a failed node is shut down before I/O is directed to the failover node.
-This avoids double-mounting the two nodes, and the risk of unrecoverable data corruption.
-A variety of power management tools will work, but two packages that are commonly used with Lustre are STONITH and PowerMan.

-Shoot The Other Node In The HEAD (STONITH), is a set of power management tools provided with the Linux-HA package.
-STONITH has native support for many power control devices and is extensible.
+The Linux-HA package includes a set of power management tools, known as STONITH (Shoot The Other Node In The Head).
+STONITH has native support for many power control devices, and is extensible.
 It uses expect scripts to automate control.

-PowerMan, available from the Lawrence Livermore National Laboratory (LLNL), is used to control remote power control (RPC) devices from a central location.
-PowerMan provides native support for several RPC varieties and expect-like configuration simplifies the addition of new devices.
+PowerMan, by the Lawrence Livermore National Laboratory (LLNL), is a tool for manipulating remote power control (RPC) devices from a central location.
+Several RPC varieties are supported natively by PowerMan.